karlvr/consistent.js/README.md

 It is possible for watch handlers to cause an infinite loop, if the scope does not reach a steady state.
 This is especially likely if you use value functions that return a new value each time they are evaluated.
 Consistent detects excessive looping through the watch handler list and throws an exception to break it.
 The number of loops is set in `Consistent.settings.maxWatcherLoops`; the default should be good enough.

 The `scope` parameter contains the scope in which the property changed.
-This is important when using parent and child scopes.
+This is important when using parent and child scopes. `this` is set to the scope where the watch is declared.

 #### Nested properties